Simhyeon/r4d/README.md

 ### R4d (Rad)

-R4d is a text oriented macro prosessor made with rust.
+R4d is a text oriented macro prosessor aims to be an alternative to m4 macro processor.

-### CVE related issue

-[Setvar data races
-vulnerability](https://nvd.nist.gov/vuln/detail/CVE-2020-26235) is known issue at the time but for current state, it doesn't affect r4d since r4d doesn't utillize multi threading in processing.
-Every time,date call and env_set calls are sequential and doensn't overlap.

-If you're using an operating system that doesn't utilize libc, then its fine.

 ### Demo